-The DRAGEN system has the ability to mark or remove duplicate reads, and produces a BAM file with duplicates marked in the FLAG field, or with duplicates entirely removed.
+The DRAGEN system can mark or remove duplicate reads, and produces a BAM file with duplicates marked in the FLAG field, or with duplicates entirely removed.

 In testing, enabling duplicate marking adds minimal run time over and above the time required to produce the sorted BAM file.
 The additional time is approximately 1-2 minutes for a 30x whole human genome, which is a huge improvement over the long run times of open source tools.